ianstormtaylor/slate/docs/guides/plugins.md

 />
 ```

-When the editor needs to handle a DOM event, or to decide what to render, it will loop through the plugins stack, invoking each plugin in turn.
+When the editor needs to handle a DOM event, or decide what to render, it will loop through the plugins stack, invoking each plugin in turn.
 Plugins can choose to handle the request, in which case the editor will break out of the loop.
 Or they can ignore it, and they will be skipped as the editor proceeds to the next plugin in the stack.

 Because of this looping, plugins are **order-sensitive**!
 This is very important.
 The earlier in the stack, the more preference the plugin has, since it can react before the others after it.
 If two plugins both try to handle the same event, the earlier plugin will "win".